weztcy/Privena---Personal-Data-Manager-Mobile-App/README.md

 ## 📜 License

-This project is maintained for **portfolio, reference, learning, and development purposes**.
+This project is maintained for portfolio, reference, and development purposes.

 ---